CROP POLLINATION WITH NATIVE BEES

 Facebook Page: www.facebook.com/YNBYoungersNativeBees

-Early studies at the University of Western Sydney (see Aussie Bee Issue 10) demonstrated the excellent ability of stingless bees to work in confined areas such as glasshouses.
+Early studies at the University of Western Sydney demonstrated the excellent ability of stingless bees to work in confined areas such as glasshouses.
 Mark Greco of the University of Western Sydney also investigated the use of stingless bees for greenhouse capsicum pollination (read about Mark's amazing hive scanning method in Aussie Bee Online Article 7).

 Research into the use of stingless bees for crop pollination in Australia is still under development but these bees show great potential!
-For more information see the ANBRC booklet, Crop Pollination with Australian Stingless Bees.
+For more information, see the excellent book written by Dr Tim Heard: The Australian Native Bee Book.

 Other types of Australian native bees can also be great crop pollinators.
-Our native blue banded bees, teddy bear bees and carpenter bees can perform a special type of pollination called Buzz Pollination.
+Our native blue banded bees, teddy bear bees, great carpenter bees and metallic carpenter bees can perform a special type of pollination called Buzz Pollination.
 These bees grasp the flowers and vibrate them with their flight muscles, making the pollen shoot out of little capsules.
-This could make them ideal pollinators of crops which require this special kind of pollination, such as tomatoes, kiwi fruit, eggplants, blueberries, cranberries and chilli peppers.
-The commercial honey bee, Apis mellifera, cannot perform buzz pollination.
+This could make these bees ideal pollinators of crops which require this special kind of pollination, such as tomatoes, kiwi fruit, eggplants, blueberries, cranberries and chilli peppers.
+The commercial honey bee, Apis mellifera, cannot perform Buzz Pollination.

 A research project at the University of Adelaide made substantial progress in finding ways to use blue banded bees for commercial greenhouse tomato pollination.
 The researchers discovered how to breed these native bees year-round in large numbers and demonstrated their effectiveness as greenhouse tomato pollinators.
 See: Blue Banded Bee Research Report.

 Using native blue banded bees for greenhouse tomato pollination is a much better option than introducing European bumblebees for this purpose.

 Find out more about crop pollination with blue banded bees in Aussie Bee Online!
 For example, Article 9 of Aussie Bee Online explains Melissa Bell's ground breaking study at the University of Western Sydney showing that blue banded bees are efficient glasshouse tomato pollinators; and in Article 8, Les Dollin explains how to make your own nest blocks to support the blue banded bees in your garden.